Vyral/base-template/_posts/2018-11-26-what-makes-the-holidays-a-good-time-to-list.md

 The holidays are upon us.
 This is our absolute favorite time of year, and we’re sure this is the case for many of you, as well.

-But while we all love the food, fun, and time with loved ones that comes with this season, there’s another important subject we’d like to highlight today: Holiday real estate.
+But while we all love the food, fun, and time with loved ones that comes with this season, there’s another important subject we’d like to highlight today: holiday real estate.
 The ground may be freezing over, but the market certainly is not.
 Those looking to sell still have a chance to earn a great deal for their home, and there are three main reasons why:&nbsp;

 **1. There’s less competition.** Not many people choose to list during the holidays, so those who do have a better chance at standing out.&nbsp;